Space art: 20th century

 In 1918, Howard Russell Butler deliberately made use of the dynamic range of human vision in painting a total eclipse based on direct observation.

 In 1927, Scriven Bolten created lunar landscape images for the Illustrated London News using painted photos of plaster models.

 In 1937, Lucien Rudaux painted many works for Sur Les Autres Mondes.

 In 1944, Chesley Bonestell's paintings of Saturn seen from its different moons appeared in Life magazine, introducing astronomical art to a wide American audience.
 Books featuring Bonestell's art include The Conquest Of Space (1949), The Exploration Of Mars (1956), and Lifes The World We Live In (1955).

 The second Hayden Planetarium Symposium on Space Travel, held in New York in October 1952, resulted in a series of widely read space flight articles in Collier's magazine, illustrated by Bonestell and others.

 In 1963, Ludek Pesek's paintings filled the large volumes of The Moon And the Planets, and the 1968 volume Our Planet Earth-From The Beginning.

 The 1980 Cosmos PBS television show and book used the work of many space artists.
 Host Carl Sagan used such art in several of his books.

 During the 20th century, it became possible for artists to progress from using space as their subject, to using space as a site.
 The 1986 Eiffel Tower Competition invited artists to design artworks that could be launched into orbit, where they would be visible to the naked eye on Earth.
 Though these projects were not realised, the competition paved the way for later art satellites such as Trevor Paglen's Orbital Reflector (2018).
-The launch of inhabited space stations also created new opportunities for artists to engage directly with space, as in Arthur Woods' Cosmic Dancer, a sculpture that was deployed on the Mir Space Station in 1993.
+The launch of inhabited space stations also created new opportunities for artists to engage directly with space, as in Arthur Woods's Cosmic Dancer, a sculpture that was deployed on the Mir Space Station in 1993.